What are the Abortion Laws

 Waiting Period

-In many states across the U.S., a waiting period is required before a person can proceed with an abortion.
+In many states across the U.S., a waiting period is required before a woman can proceed with an abortion.
 This means that after an initial consultation with a doctor, where the individual is informed about the procedure, risks, and alternatives, they must wait a specified amount of time—typically 24 to 72 hours—before actually undergoing the abortion.
 The waiting period is intended to ensure that the person has had sufficient time to consider their decision and to reflect on the information provided.

 Virginia does not have a mandatory waiting period for abortion.
 Once a person has consulted with a healthcare provider, they can move forward with the procedure without having to wait additional days.